hphelion/documentation/hpcloudconsole.md

     <img src="media/Monitoring2.png" width="580" alt="" />

 3. Click "+Create Endpoint." **Note** Record the password for the generated endpoint in the pop-up display.
-It cannot be retrieved later."
+It cannot be retrieved later.

     <img src="media/Monitoring3CreateEndpoint.png" width="580" alt="" />